saidharb/saidharb.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "👋 Hello there, I'm Said"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hello there, I'm Said

-I study Computational Science at TU Braunschweig and have expertise in Computer Vision.
+👨‍💻 I am a final year graduate student in Computational Science in Engineering at TU Braunschweig.

+🔍 Currently I am researching Deep Learning methods to reconstruct CAD models from Point Clouds for my Master's Thesis.

+📚 My research interests are Computer Vision and Natural Language Processing.